 I’m honoured to be the curator of the Spanish Edition (CAB BURGOS) of Clouded Lands, opening in March 2017, and Assistant curator of the London edition (Rix Mix) in April.
 This project took place in Ukraine last year and in Berlin last September.

 Here some Info:

-We would be opening the touring exhibition in Ukraine as this is was the cloud’s point of origin.
-The view of local artists regarding the incident is unique as they have been influenced by it through their lives as part of their present-day heritage.
-This anniversary cannot go unnoticed, especially in Ukraine where there is still a risk of radiation leaking if the appropriate measures are not taken.
+We would be opening the touring exhibition in Ukraine as this it was the cloud’s point of origin.
+The view of local artists regarding the incident is unique, as they have been influenced by it through their lives as part of their present-day heritage.
+This anniversary cannot go unnoticed, especially in Ukraine, where there is still a risk of radiation leaking if the appropriate measures are not taken.

 Soon more information about the Spanish edition with the artists I have selected and the wonderful artworks they will present.